moniika21/unattended-upgrades-template/README.md

 - gets overridden by `/etc/systemd/system/apt-daily-upgrade.timer.d/override.conf`

-You can also rename these override files by whatever you want till it finish by `.conf`

 The best way to modify these files is to use embeded edit systemctl way:

 ```bash